Upwell: History

 William Wolsey a constable of Upwell, Outwell & Welney (and Robert Piggot of Wisbech) Protestants were tried at Ely for heresy and burnt at the stake in 1555.

 In 1810 a building was being used as a temporary theatre by Joseph Smedley at a cost of five Guineas.

-In 1869 Upwell St. Peter, was the richest benefice of the English church, being returned in the clergy list as worth £3,058 a year, though worth considerably more, and had just become vacant by the death of the Rev. Wm.
-Gale Townley, who had held it only seven years.
-The living was in the gift of Mr. B. G. Townley.
-In the same parish is the rectory of Christ Church, returned as being worth £1,594 year, also belonging to the Townley family.
+In 1869 Upwell St Peter, was the richest benefice of the English church, being returned in the clergy list as worth £3,058 a year, though worth considerably more, and had just become vacant by the death of the Rev. William Gale Townley, who had held it only seven years.
+The living was in the gift of B. G. Townley.
+In the same parish was the rectory of Christ Church, returned as being worth £1,594 year, also belonging to the Townley family.